Looking beyond “recovery” for future business success

-She concludes the piece with: “I’m not interested in trying to revert back to a traditional office-based working paradigm…pretending like no good lessons came out of all the struggles we faced as a company and as individuals.
+She concludes with: “I’m not interested in trying to revert back to a traditional office-based working paradigm… pretending like no good lessons came out of all the struggles we faced as a company and as individuals.
 As a small business, we’re going to continue to learn from the times and adapt to future-looking methods because that’s always been a key part of success.
 Renewal, to me, means reinvention — learning from our history, adapting for the future, and being not only open to change, but eager to do so.”

 Thought Leadership Updates